MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-unlock.md

 Unlocks a BitLocker-protected drive by using a recovery password or a recovery key.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax